Edward Jenner: Death

 Jenner was found in a state of apoplexy on 25 January 1823, with his right side paralysed.
-He did not recover and died the next day of an apparent stroke, his second, on 26 January 1823, aged 73.
+He did not recover and died the next day of an apparent stroke, his second.
+Jenner was 73 years old.
 He was buried in the family vault at the Church of St Mary, Berkeley.

 Religious views

 Neither fanatic nor lax, Jenner was a Christian who in his personal correspondence showed himself quite spiritual.
-Some days before his death, he stated to a friend: "I am not surprised that men are not grateful to me; but I wonder that they are not grateful to God for the good which He has made me the instrument of conveying to my fellow creatures".
+Some days before his death, Jenner stated to a friend: "I am not surprised that men are not grateful to me; but I wonder that they are not grateful to God for the good which He has made me the instrument of conveying to my fellow creatures".

 Legacy

 In 1980, the World Health Organization declared smallpox an eradicated disease.
 This was the result of coordinated public health efforts, but vaccination was an essential component.
 Although the disease was declared eradicated, some pus samples still remain in laboratories in Centers for Disease Control and Prevention in Atlanta in the US, and in State Research Center of Virology and Biotechnology VECTOR in Koltsovo, Novosibirsk Oblast, Russia.

 Jenner's vaccine laid the foundation for contemporary discoveries in immunology.
 In 2002, Jenner was named in the BBC's list of the 100 Greatest Britons following a UK-wide vote.
-Commemorated on postage stamps issued by the Royal Mail, in 1999 he featured in their World Changers issue along with Charles Darwin, Michael Faraday and Alan Turing.
+Commemorated on postage stamps issued by the Royal Mail, he featured in their World Changers issue along with Charles Darwin, Michael Faraday and Alan Turing in 1999.
 The lunar crater Jenner is named in his honour.

-Jenner was recognized in the TV show The Walking Dead.
-In "TS-19", a CDC scientist is named Edwin Jenner.
+In 2025 POX, a new play by Janet Bolam, was performed by the Cotswold Players in the garden of Dr Jenner's House.